w3c/wot-discovery/explainer/Explainer.md

 The reason for this is the two-phase introduction/exploration process.
-There are introduction mechanisms that can only return a URL but cannot type that URL.
-A client would then not know whether the URL is pointing at a Thing Description or a directory.
-We resolved this by deciding that URLs returned by introduction mechanisms always point at Thing Descriptions, but Thing Descriptions for directories have a special @type value.
+There are introduction mechanisms that can only return a URL but cannot associate a "type" with that URL.
+A client would then not know whether the URL is pointing at a Thing Description or a Thing Description Directory.
+We resolved this by deciding that URLs returned by introduction mechanisms always point at Thing Descriptions, but Thing Descriptions for Thing Description Directories have a special @type value.

 ### Static Directories
 The only required affordance in a Thing Description Directory is "things",